KCarlile/KCarlile/README.md

 ## [Learn more about me][website] 🔬🧬

 - 💻 Senior Product Owner for Acquia's Drupal Cloud web layer, Product Operations
-- 🛠 Passionate about Product Operations and Product Owner enablement
+- 🛠 A software professional with integrity who's focused on product enablement and team leadership
 - 💟 Husband, father, dog dad
 - 🤝 Looking to collaborate with people on [BricksetConnect][bricksetconnect], [Tanagra][tanagra], and [Flash Chord][flashchord]
 - 🎸🎺🎼 Guitarist, musician, producer, engineer